Michigan Association of Service Coordinators

 ARTICLE IX – VENDORS

 Vendors of any sort are not allowed to attend or speak at MASC meetings.
 There will be no need for vendor sponsored lunches.
 These items will be added to our budget and each site sponsoring a meeting (if needed) will be given the same amount.
-Vendors will be allowed at our conferences to display their products.
+Vendors will be allowed at our conferences to display their products and services.

 ARTICLE X – DISCRIMINATION